msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 After doing my extensive reddit research was I concluded that I needed to know and do, to pass the N2 was the following-

 1. Learn around 6000 words.
+2. Learn around 1000 N2 Kanji.
-2. Finish at LEAST the grammar textbook Tobira.
+3. Finish at LEAST the grammar textbook Tobira.
-3. Listen to as much Japanese as possible.
+4. Listen to as much Japanese as possible.
-4. Read as much Japanese as possible.
+5. Read as much Japanese as possible.
-5. Finish several N2 mock tests.
+6. Finish several N2 mock tests.

+At this point I knew about 3500 words (from my core 6k deck), and already knew about ~1000 Kanji (from the kanji deck), and was about half way through genki two.
+When I had crunched the numbers what I needed to do was learn ~500 words a month, 2 grammar chapters a week, as much listening and reading as I could do every day.

 So I signed up.
 I had about 5 months to cram as much Japanese knowledge into my brain.
 I had my plan, I was ready.

-At this point I probably knew about 3500 words.
-As I ha
+Many of coworkers who had previously failed the JLPT N2 told me it was an impossible task to pass the N2 in such a short period of time and that added more fuel to the fire.
+I did what a called "rage studying" a level a zen that can only be achieved when trying to prove all the haters wrong.

 ## Stage 4 - Okinawa - the finalest frontier!?!?
 (1.5 - 2 years)